amchaney/karaoke/_pages/about.md

 ### Live Band Prices from $1200

-Celebrate the summer time 2022 in Austin, TX.
+Celebrate with an occasion to remember for life in Austin, TX.
 Get in touch for detailed pricing and availability.

 For footage from prior gigs, please check out our [promo on youtube](https://youtu.be/FkTBR3nz8a4) or our [Facebook](https://www.facebook.com/atxkaraoke) page.